flairNLP/fundus/docs/how_to_add_a_publisher.md

 ### Extracting Attributes with XPath and CSS-Select

-When parsing the `ArticleBody`, or in certain scenarios, you need to directly obtain information from the [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) (DOM) of the HTML/XML.
+When parsing the `ArticleBody`, or the desired information cannot be extracted from the `ld` or `meta` attributes, you need to directly obtain information from the [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) (DOM) of the HTML/XML.
 The DOM serves as an interface representing the underlying HTML or XML file as a tree structure, where each element (tag) of the file functions as a node in the tree.
 To select or search respectively for the information you need you can access these nodes using selectors like CSS-Select or XPath.
 Fundus relies on the Python package `lxml` and its selector implementation.